Frost & Sullivan Launches Frostai To Help Organisations Identify And Leverage Growth Opportunities

 Accelerating your Transformational Growth Journey: FrostAI's elevated user experience acts as your company's Growth Partner

-LONDON, Nov.
-14, 2024 /PRNewswire/ -- Frost & Sullivan proudly announces the launch of FrostAI, designed to transform the way organisations access and utilise industry insights.
+London, UK, 14 November 2024 - Frost & Sullivan proudly announces the launch of FrostAI, designed to transform the way organisations access and utilise industry insights.
 FrostAI uses advanced natural language processing (NLP) to allow users to interact with its analytics platform in conversational language, moving beyond traditional keyword limitations.
 By simply asking questions, users receive precise, in-depth responses along with highlighted source references, making complex data exploration more intuitive and user-friendly.

 The addition of FrostAI significantly enhances the value of Frost & Sullivan's analytics platform by making it easier for businesses to uncover actionable insights and capitalise on growth opportunities.
 With access to comprehensive and continuously updated data spanning from January 2020 to today, users can explore trends, analyse market shifts, and validate potential strategies with exceptional accuracy and depth.
 FrostAI is built to empower users across all industries and sectors, making it invaluable for companies seeking a strategic edge in an increasingly competitive and transformative landscape.